FWKMultiverse/FWK-Multiverse/README.md

 ## 🌟 Introduction

 Welcome to my portfolio.
-I'm a 16-year-old self-taught AI developer with a formal education up to grade 9.
-My journey is driven by a singular passion: to build complex, intelligent systems that solve real-world problems.
-Instead of following a traditional learning path, I dive headfirst into creating full-scale, resilient, and research-level AI systems.
+I'm a **16-year-old self-taught AI developer** with a formal education up to grade 9.
+My journey is driven by a singular passion: to build **complex, intelligent systems** that solve real-world problems.
+Instead of following a traditional learning path, I dive headfirst into creating **full-scale, resilient, and research-level AI systems**.

 This document is not merely a list of projects; it's a testament to my architectural philosophy, my problem-solving approach, and my vision for the future of AI.
-The code for these projects remains private, as they represent my core intellectual property.
+The code for these projects remains **private**, as they represent my core intellectual property.
 However, the detailed descriptions here aim to provide a transparent and comprehensive look into the technical depth of my work.

-⚠️ **Important Note:** All systems presented here are original concepts, architected and built independently by me.
+⚠️ **Important Note:** All systems presented here are **original concepts**, architected and built independently by me.
 This is a high-level overview intended for technical evaluation, not an implementation guide.

 ---

 ## 💖 A Call for Support: Powering the Next Wave of AI Innovation

-To push the boundaries of what's possible, especially in fields like Reinforcement Learning and Large Language Models, computational power isn't just a facilitator—it's a fundamental requirement.
+To push the boundaries of what's possible, especially in fields like **Reinforcement Learning** and **Large Language Models**, computational power isn't just a facilitator—it's a fundamental requirement.
 Currently, my progress is constrained by the limitations of my existing hardware.

 **As a newcomer, I've poured my efforts into designing these advanced architectures, but due to significant resource constraints—specifically low GPU power and insufficient RAM—I'm currently unable to run these complex systems to generate and showcase concrete results.** The theory and architecture are solid, but the practical execution is bottlenecked.